alee52/academic-theme/content/project/pandas/index.md

   - Markdown
 ---

-In collaboration with Piotr Laskawiec, we are working on a programming project that replicates methods described in Bernardini et al.'s paper, AIOSA: An Approach to the Automatic Identification of Obstructive Sleep Apnea Events Based on Deep Learning, published in Artificial Intelligence in Medicine (2021).
-This project is for educational purposes, and as part of our work, we have launched a free web application where users can upload their ECG signals to receive an AI-generated analysis.
-Disclaimer: This tool is intended for informational purposes only and should not be considered a substitute for professional medical advice or diagnosis.
+In collaboration with Piotr Laskawiec, we are developing a project focused on the automatic identification of obstructive sleep apnea events using various machine learning and data analysis techniques.
+We have launched a free web application where users can upload their ECG signals to receive an AI-generated analysis.

 <!--more-->